awang89/awang89/_posts/2020-01-15-introduction.md

 Programming - These are for the side projects I do at home if I'm determined enough to finish them.

+Drinks - For drink experiments with my collection of alcohol.
+I definitely buy much faster than I can consume.

 Misc - Travel, musing, whatever comes to mind.
 I suppose that'll likely be most of this.

 ```